-Nearly one half of all Americans—an estimated 150 million—live in areas that don’t meet federal air quality standards.
+Nearly one half of everyone living in the United States—an estimated 150 million—live in areas that don’t meet federal air quality standards.
 Passenger vehicles and heavy-duty trucks are a major source of this pollution, which includes ozone, particulate matter, and other smog-forming emissions.

 The health risks of air pollution are extremely serious.
 Poor air quality increases respiratory ailments like asthma and bronchitis, heightens the risk of life-threatening conditions like cancer, and burdens our health care system with substantial medical costs.
 Particulate matter is singlehandedly responsible for up to 30,000 premature deaths each year.